reg1z/docs/My Notes/Neat Links/fun games for practical skills.md

 ### OverTheWire Wargames
 *"The wargames offered by the OverTheWire community can help you to learn and practice security concepts in the form of fun-filled games..."*

+And you don't even need to sign up for anything!

 [https://overthewire.org/wargames/](https://overthewire.org/wargames/)